Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

-\begin{proof} Certainly statement (3) of Theorem~\ref{multi_stable_law} implies that also group invariant bounded measurable functions satisfy~\eqref{4.1.3}.
-Thus, we need to prove the converse.
+Now we prove the equivalence of statement (3) of Theorem~\ref{multi_stable_law} and statement (3*) of Lemma~\ref{lem:invariance}.
+Certainly statement (3) of Theorem~\ref{multi_stable_law} implies that also group invariant continuous functions satisfy~\eqref{4.1.3}.
+Thus, we only need to prove the converse.

-We assume that Eq.~\eqref{4.1.3} is up to now only satisfied for bounded measurable functions invariant under the group $\mathcal{G}$.
+We assume that Eq.~\eqref{4.1.3} is up to now only satisfied for continuous functions invariant under the group action of $\mathcal G$.
 Let $\dv g$ be the Haar measure for the Lie group or the uniform Dirac measure for the finite group, respectively.
-When choosing an arbitrary bounded measurable function $\varphi$ on $\mathbb{S}^{d-1}$ then also
+When choosing an arbitrary continuous function $\varphi$ on $\mathbb S^{d-1}$.
+Then,